The NOVAS C astrometry library, made better.

 setBUILTIN_SOLSYS_EPHEM = 1

 .
-You can then specify these functions (or others) as the default planet calculator forephemeris()
+You can then specify these functions (or others) as your planet calculator of choice forephemeris()

 in your application dynamically viaset_planet_provider()